krnwnaji/reading-BMKG-climatedata/README.md

 This R script automates the process of reading multiple Excel files containing monthly climate data from the BMKG (Badan Meteorologi, Klimatologi, dan Geofisika) and merges them into a single, comprehensive dataset.

-Example data are in Riau Province with Datas Collected from 2020-2022
+Example data are in Riau Province with years Collected from 2020-2022

 Key Features: